 If potential subjects can reasonably be expected to regard the probability and magnitude of possible harms implied by participation in the research to be no greater than those encountered by the subject in those aspects of his or her everyday life that relate to the research, then the research can be regarded as within the range of minimal risk.
 Minimal risk research:

-- draws participants from the general adult population, who are capable of giving free and informed consent, and may not include vulnerable subjects such as children and persons who are who not legally competent to consent
+- Draws participants from the general adult population, who are capable of giving free and informed consent, and may not include vulnerable subjects such as children and persons who are who not legally competent to consent

-- does not involve any personal, sensitive or incriminating topics or questions which could place participants at risk
+- Does not involve any personal, sensitive or incriminating topics or questions which could place participants at risk

-- does not manipulate behaviour of participants beyond the range of “normal” classroom activity or daily life
+- Does not manipulate behaviour of participants beyond the range of “normal” classroom activity or daily life

-- does not involve physically invasive contact with the research participants
+- Does not involve physically invasive contact with the research participants

-- does not involve deception
+- Does not involve deception

-- does not involve undue or excessive offers of benefit, e.g., an offer of payment in relation to research participation that would exceed the normal range of benefits open to the research participant
+- Does not involve undue or excessive offers of benefit, e.g., an offer of payment in relation to research participation that would exceed the normal range of benefits open to the research participant

 Do I need to get approval from the school or department in which I want to do research before I apply for Research Ethics Board Approval?

 Yes.
 Because Georgian College receives many requests to involve our students and employees in research, it is important to determine if there is capacity for another study.
-Please obtain permission from the dean or manager of the department you wish to study before applying for REB approval.
+Please obtain permission from the dean or manager of the department you wish to study before applying for GCREB approval.
 This is referred to as requesting “administrative approval.”
 Note: A form and process to expedite administrative approval is currently being piloted.
-Please contact the Research Ethics Board for more information.
+Please contact the Georgian College Research Ethics Board for more information.